Sustainable Procurement Tools

 Measures to tackle the gender pay gap and create a more diverse and inclusive workplace help to ensure that economic, social and cultural rights are respected, protected and fulfilled.
 For example, this includes creation of employment opportunities and income, reducing impact or potential of poverty, tackling discrimination in the workplace, creating a safe working environment for all, and supporting workers with families.

-By taking action to reduce gender, disabled and race pay gaps and to widen and improve diversity and inclusion in their organisation, an employer can tap into a rich source of available talent and potential.
+By taking action to reduce the inequalities driving age, gender, disabled and race pay and employment gaps and to widen and improve diversity and inclusion in their organisation, an employer can tap into a rich source of available talent and potential.
 This makes good business sense and enables people to build a career now and for the future.
 It can also highlight current practice and areas for change and intervention, helping to create a culture of equality and diversity in the workplace and benefiting workers and employers alike, such as:

 For employers: